-Infrared thermography is a non-contact sensor technology used for measuring surface temperature of objects.
+Infrared thermography is a non-contact sensor technology used for measuring the surface temperature of objects.
 As it utilizes a non-contact measurement method, it exerts zero influence on the measurement objects.
 It also has a very long service life and requires little maintenance.
-Infrared thermography sensor can be used for in-line monitoring as it is compact and has a very good response time so it can pick up fast and dynamic movements.
+An infrared thermography sensor can be used for in-line monitoring as it is compact and has a very good response time so it can pick up dynamic movements fast.

 Several types of infrared thermography sensors are available in the market; thermal imaging camera, infrared thermometer and ratio pyrometer.
-They all operated based on similar principle.
-These sensors are commonly available with different operating wavelength for measurements in different applications.
-The thermal imaging camera offers additional opportunity to visualize the heatmap of surface temperature of objects in images which provides an added value for quality checking in the manufacturing sector.
+They all operated based on a similar principle.
+These sensors are commonly available with different operating wavelengths for measurements in different applications.
+The thermal imaging camera offers an additional opportunity to visualize the heatmap of the surface temperature of objects in images which provides an added value for quality checking in the manufacturing sector.

 The correlation above shows the significance of the object emissivity (ε) on object temperature.
-A black body has emissivity value of 1, but in reality, the emissivity of real objects is less than 1 as it emits less infrared radiation than black body.
+A black body has an emissivity value of 1, but in reality, the emissivity of real objects is less than 1 as it emits less infrared radiation than the black body.
 Emissivity highly depends on the materials, surface temperature, wavelength and measuring arrangement.
-Measurement error of up to 10% may occur as a result of using wrong emissivity value.
+Measurement errors of up to 10% may occur as a result of using the wrong emissivity value.

 Selecting the appropriate technology for infrared thermography should be based on the operating wavelength where measurement error is at the minimum.
 It may vary depending on the type of object being measured.

 Furthermore, the selection of infrared sensors greatly depends on its accuracy which influenced by the measurement spot size, especially when measuring temperature of small objects.
 This is often referred to as “distance-to-spot ratio” which specifies the diameter of the area being measured in response to the distance of sensor from the target.